marinasundstrom/cmicro-compiler/README.md

 Some thoughts about the code.
 More to be added.

+### Initial inspiration

+During this project I did a lot of research and looked for examples in many places.

+I was primarily inspired by the ["Good for nothing compiler"](https://learn.microsoft.com/en-us/archive/msdn-magazine/2008/february/create-a-language-compiler-for-the-net-framework-using-csharp) (MSDN article) [Source](https://github.com/johandanforth/good-for-nothing-compiler).

+Then, I added my own flare to it.

 ### Too heavy on strings

 I declare a lot of strings in code, and I also manipulate strings.
 Often ending up with the same resulting string but as new object.
 That leads to sometimes unnecessary allocations.